electricant/ipol.gq/content/articles/netis_WF2419I_hacking.md

 	$ screen -L /dev/ttyUSB0 38400

-When we start the router we get the following messages:
+When the router boots get the following messages appear on my terminal:

 	=============================